 Use the following list to help you prepare your application.

-- The application form must be filled in completely.
-You must include the complete street address of your residence in your home country (a post office box is not acceptable), home country telephone number, e-mail address as well as a contact number of any local relative or sponsor in the U.S.
+- The application must be filled in completely.
+You must include the complete street address of your residence in your home country (a post office box is not acceptable), home country telephone number, email address as well as a contact number of any local relative or sponsor in the United States.

 - Include your educational history in the correct section.
-Be sure to include the name, location and dates of attendance of your secondary, or high school, and any post-secondary, university-level, or English language training.
+Be sure to include the name, location, and dates of attendance of your secondary (or high school), as well as any post-secondary, university-level, or English language training.

 - The application must be signed and dated by the student applicant.

 - You should submit official, certified school records – NOT PHOTOCOPIES.
 In most cases, you must submit documents issued by the school, the ministry of education, the government or official office responsible for issuing school records.
 In the event that you cannot provide an original document, then a certified true copy may be submitted.
 If the documents are issued in English, you can submit these; otherwise you must also provide an official English translation.

 - You must prove successful secondary school completion (such as school grade report, diploma, graduation document or secondary exam certificate results).
 Secondary school completion typically means at least 12 years of education.
 Submit your final year grade report and exam results.

 - Include post-secondary, university-level, or English language study information, educational records and/or grade reports.